Cactaceae

 T. ‘Daemonomania’-a T. bruchii hybrid, named after John Crowley’s wondrously potent novel, which in some ways evokes this impressive cactus.
 Clustering 6″ diameter stems to 3′+ tall covered in tortuos yellow spines to 2.5″.
 Brilliant orange flowers and delicious fruit.
 Crossed with ‘Dusty Rose’-a multiple hybrid with pale roseorange colored flowers.
 Z8a

-Kimura’s Giant is the fattest pachanoid plant we grow, the actual parentage is unknown, but it resembles what we would imagine a hybrid between pachanoi and tershceckii would look like- upright, 8″+ diameter green stems, short spines to 1/2″, white flowers.
-Crossed with the bridgesioid SS02.
+Kimura’s Giant is the fattest pachanoid plant we grow, the actual parentage is unknown, but it resembles what we would imagine a hybrid between pachanoi and terscheckii would look like- upright, 8″+ diameter green stems, short spines to 1/2″, white flowers.
+Crossed with classic bridgesii.

 Seed packet $4